SensibilityTestbed/instructions/Setup.md

 `seash` directory created previously.

 Now, using your Android device,
-* Scan the QR qode on the Custom Installer Builder page.
+* Scan the QR code on the Custom Installer Builder page.
 This opens the Google Play app.
 * Choose to "Install", then "Open" the app.
 * Tap the app's "Install" button.